Metromedia Square

 Metromedia Square (later known as Fox Television Center from 1986 to 1996) was a radio and television studio facility located at 5746 Sunset Boulevard in Hollywood, Los Angeles, California on the southeastern corner of Sunset and Van Ness Avenue in the Los Angeles metropolitan area.
 For decades, it was recognizable by the white, ladder-like snake on the building's roof.
 This work of art was called "Starsteps" and was dismantled when ownership of the building changed hands in 2000.
-It was one of the Los Angeles landmarks that had previous landmark status in the late 20th century.

 Landmark status

 Metromedia Square was one of the Los Angeles landmarks that had previous landmark status in the late 20th century, until demolition in the first couple of years in the 21st century; 14 years before the demolition of the Los Angeles Memorial Sports Arena, another last Los Angeles landmark demolished to make way for the Banc of California Stadium in 2016.
 The lattice steel, truss-like sculpture on top of the building, "Starsteps" was what made Metromedia Square a Los Angeles landmark in the 1980s and 1990s.